Display flows & paywalls - Capacitor

 This guide is for Paywall Builder paywalls only.
 The process for presenting paywalls differs for remote config paywalls.
 For presenting remote config paywalls, see Render paywall designed by remote config.

 To display a paywall, use the view.present() method on the view created by the createPaywallView method.
 Each view can only be used once.
-If you need to display the paywall again, call createPaywallView one more to create a new view instance.
+If you need to display the paywall again, call createPaywallView one more time to create a new view instance.

 Reusing the same view without recreating it may result in an error.